sap-tutorials/btp-dev-guidance/tutorials/prepare-btp-cf/prepare-btp-cf.md

 ---
-title: Prepare for SAP BTP Development with Cloud Foundry Runtime
+title: Prepare for Deployment in the SAP BTP, Cloud Foundry Runtime
 description: Learn how to prepare the subaccount in SAP BTP for application deployment in the SAP BTP, Cloud Foundry runtime.
 parser: v2
 auto_validation: true